 Under SEC rules, related party transactions are those transactions in which the Company was or is to be a participant and the amount involved exceeds \$120,000, and in which any "related person" had or will have a direct or indirect material interest.
 Executive officers, directors, 5% beneficial owners of our common stock, and their respective immediate family members are considered to be related persons under SEC rules.
 Any related party transactions that occurred since the beginning of our fiscal 2017, and any currently proposed transactions, are required to be disclosed in this proxy statement.
 Other than as detailed below, we are not aware of any related party transactions during 2017.
-In addition, the Nominating and Corporate Governance Committee reviews and approves or ratifies any related person transaction that is required to be disclosed.
-In the course of its review and approval or ratification of a disclosable related person transaction, the Committee considers:
+In addition, the Nominating and Corporate Governance Committee reviews and approves or ratification of a disclosable related person transaction, the Committee considers:

-- the nature of the related person's interest in the transaction; - the material terms of the transaction, including, without limitation, the amount and type of transaction; - the importance of the transaction to the related person: - the importance of the transaction to the company: - whether the transaction would impair the judgment of a director or executive officer to act in the best interest of the company; and - any other matters the Nominating and Corporate Governance Committee deems appropriate.
+- the nature of the related person's interest in the transaction; - the material terms of the transaction, including, without limitation, the amount and type of transaction; - · the importance of the transaction to the related person; - · the importance of the transaction to the company; - · whether the transaction would impair the judgment of a director or executive officer to act in the best interest of the company; and - · any other matters the Nominating and Corporate Governance Committee deems appropriate.